 Over 20% of all biking fatalities in the U.S. are of children age 5-15.

 Bicycling results in more emergency room admissions than any other sport or activity

 The most common cause of death from a bicycle accident is head and brain injury.

-Bicycle accidents which do not occur amid car traffic commonly happen in bike paths, driveways and parks.
+Bicycle accidents that do not occur amid car traffic commonly happen in bike paths, driveways, and parks.